pflanze/cj50/doc-output/cj50/gen/Option.h.md

 Some(T) some_$T
 ```

 The constructor for some value of `T`.
-Example.
+Example:

 ```C
     return Some(cstr)("foo")